ECS153/final-project-hacker-5/README.md

 ### How to set up and run keylogger:
   #### Getting started with Keylogger(tools you need to download):
   1. To be able to run the keylogger, you need to install pynput library: pip install pynput
   2. f you are using python3, you might need pip3 install pynput
   3. Then, type python in the terminal.
 Once you are in the command line, type the following: import pynput.keyboard, followed by exit()
   4. Finally, install the keyboard library: pip install pynput.keyboard (if you are on python3, you might need pip3)

    #### How to run the keylogger:
    ##### Note: While running the keylogger, we worked with two different machines, one Ubuntu(attacker) and another kali linux      VM(target).
 Follow the steps below to run the keylogger:
-Also, you must change the IP Address in shell.py and server.py  to your own IP Address.
+   #### Also, you must change the IP Address in shell.py and server.py  to your own IP Address.
 Currently, it is a hard coded value.
-It would be at line
+It would be at line 106 in shell.py and line 65 in server.py

 1. (On terminal/ubuntu terminal)We first create the executable file for the shell.
 We used python package called pyinstaller to create an executable file for the shell to do this: python -m PyInstaller shell.py
  1.1 This will create a dist directory